linkervision/dataverse-sdk/python/README.md

 # Dataverse SDK For Python
-Dataverse is a MLOPs platform for assisting in data selection, data visualization and model training in comupter vision.
+Dataverse is a MLOPs platform for assisting in data selection, data visualization and model training in computer vision.
 Use Dataverse-SDK for Python to help you to interact with the Dataverse platform by Python.
 Currently, the library supports:
   - Create Project with your input ontology and sensors
   - Get Project by project-id